-- · Warning Alarm - · Critical Alarm
+- Warning Alarm - Critical Alarm

-A warning alarm is generated when an error or a non-optimal condition has occurred that will not prevent the projector from operating.
+A warning alarm is generated when an error or a non-optimal condition occurs that will not prevent the projector from operating.
 An example is when a temperature is slightly elevated.

 FIGURE 3-44 EXAMPLE OF ALARM CONDITION